 Hydration system

-A hydration backpack also fits the bill – all this is is a specially fitted backpack with liquid of your choice in various containers, fitted so that they feel almost weightless.
+A hydration backpack also fits the bill – this is a specially fitted backpack with liquid of your choice in various containers, so they feel almost weightless.

 Shoes

 For many types of biking, your average tennis shoe will work just fine.
-But for mountain biking, shoes made specifically for the sport are pretty nice to have.
-You want them to be comfortable, durable, and suited to their purpose – which is to keep your feet safe and injury free while you ride.
+But for mountain biking, shoes made specifically for the sport are pretty nice.
+You want them to be comfortable, durable, and suited to their purpose – keeping your feet safe and injury-free while you ride.

 They come with stiff soles for better efficiency while pedaling, and you can get them for clip or clipless pedals.